-Certain statements and information included in this AIF constitute forward-looking information and statements (collectively referred to herein as "Forward-Looking Statements") within the meaning of applicable securities laws.
+Certain statements and information included in this AIF constitute forward-looking information and forward-looking statements (collectively referred to herein as "Forward-Looking Statements") within the meaning of applicable Canadian and U.S. securities laws.
 Such statements are often accompanied by words such as "may", "would", "could", "will", "anticipate", "believe", "plan", "expect", "intend", "estimate" and other similar expressions.
 All statements in this AIF, other than those relating to historical information or current conditions are forward looking statements, including, but not limited to:

-- Intentions to grow the Corporation's business, including by increasing assets under management ("AUM") and creating new investment products and businesses. - The Corporation's continued investment performance and industry-leading thought leadership. - Maintenance of best-in-class precious metals and real asset strategies and the Corporation's related approach to management and investing. - Consideration of strategic acquisitions to build scale, improve profitability or enter new markets and investment categories. - Ongoing growth and diversification of the Corporation's Merchant Banking Division and Advisory Services Division (as defined hereinafter). - Expectations regarding continued consolidation of the asset management business, with bifurcation between large general managers and specialized boutique managers. - Expectations regarding continued price compression in the asset management industry, particularly in the exchange-traded funds ("ETF") segment as players compete for market share. - Expected benefits from economic and demographic trends over the next decade. - Commitment to being at the forefront of technological innovation in the sector. - Future dividend distributions.
+- Intentions to grow the Corporation's business, including by increasing assets under management ("AUM") and creating new investment products and businesses. - The Corporation's continued investment performance and industry-leading thought leadership. - Maintenance of best-in-class precious metals and energy transition materials and the Corporation's related approach to management and investing. - The closing, including timing thereof, of the transaction in respect of our Canadian broker-deal operations. - Consideration of strategic acquisitions to build scale, improve profitability or enter new markets and investment categories. - Expectations regarding continued consolidation of the asset management business, with bifurcation between large general managers and specialized boutique managers. - Expectations regarding continued price compression in the asset management industry, particularly in the exchange-traded funds ("ETF") segment as players compete for market share. - Expected benefits from economic and demographic trends over the next decade. - Commitment to being at the forefront of technological innovation in the sector. - Future dividend distributions.